Durable non-stick coatings may answer your need for a smoother bakery process.

 Thanks to a new cooperation between tray producers and ourselves, US and Gulf customers should have the necessary coating reapplication facilities to draw on by next year.
 Part of our role will be to train the producers in applying the coatings.

 Processing is a big part of making a bakery product successful.
-Through our work with fluoropolymer coatings, we are able to complement the bakery ingredients and formulations developed by our colleagues at DuPont Nutrition & Health – a collaboration we look forward to developing.
+Through our work with fluoropolymer coatings, we are able to complement the bakery ingredients and formulations developed by our colleagues at DuPont Nutrition & Biosciences – a collaboration we look forward to developing.

 We are using DuPont™ Teflon® for our trials.